|Maintenance Notice - PDF Generation|

 Specifies the time interval, in seconds, after which, if no data has been received from the data source, ICON updates the NODATA_IUTC field in the applicable G_DSS_*_PROVIDER table.

 The nodata record is a kind of heartbeat mechanism that enables Genesys Info Mart to distinguish between situations in which there is no data from a data source because there is no activity, and situations in which there is no data because the data source is unavailable.

 Specifies that ICON will automatically initiate resynchronization of configuration data between Configuration Database and IDB when a serious discrepancy is detected.

 Note: This option requires Interaction Concentrator release 8.1.000.23 or later.

 Specifies that ICON will gather and store data configured as options in RPT_ configuration sections on the Annex tabs of Person, Agent Group, DN, DN Group, and Switch Application objects.
-Genesys Interactive Insights (GI2) uses the data associated with Person, Agent Group, and DN Group configuration objects to control visibility for certain data and reports.
+Genesys CX Insights (GCXI) and Genesys Interactive Insights (GI2) use the data associated with Person, Agent Group, and DN Group configuration objects to control visibility for certain data and reports.

 Note: This option requires Interaction Concentrator release 8.1.4 or later.